valohai/rag-doc-example/README.md

 ## Overview

 - Creates a [Qdrant](qdrant-website) vector database for embeddings from the given CSV file(s)
+    - _The vector database is used for fast similarity search to find document snippets_
     - _We use a CSV based on Hugging Face documentation as an example_
 - Uses OpenAI's embeddings for fast similarity search and GPT models for high-quality responses
 - Provides an interactive interface for querying the documentation using natural language